- Best for kids because: Palazzo is near lots of things to do

 Child-Friendly Activities Nearby

 The Palazzo and Venetian are conveniently located within walking distance of several other casino hotels.
 Or you can take a taxi or Deuce bus to get to other parts of the Strip.
 The easiest and quickest way to get to the Mirage and Harrah's is not to walk along the Strip but simply cross the street to Treasure Island and take the free tram to the Mirage hotel.
-(Caesars is to the immediate south while Harrah's is directly across the street, and from Harrah's, you can walk to the High Roller Ferris Wheel at The LINQ or take the Monorail to the southern part of the Strip.
+(Caesars is to the immediate south while Harrah's is directly across the street, and from Harrah's, you can walk to the The LINQ or take the Monorail to the southern part of the Strip.
 Here are the top family-friendly attractions and entertainment options that are closest to the Palazzo.

 - Secret Garden and Dolphin Habitat